adamrupe/demon_tutorial/README.md

 Once you have an account, you can log on to demon with ssh:

     $ ssh <your_username>@demon.csc.ucdavis.edu

+Use `scp` to transfer files between your local machine and demon; use `scp -r` to transfer directories

 On demon, view the available SLURM partitions and their status with